 “Pelotons are able to operate in the way that they do because learning and experience is embedded within them.
 Young riders are mentored by seasoned professionals.
 They learn through imitation, trial and error, developing both instinct and intuition, daring to experiment when the occasion presents itself.
 The sport is all about life lessons acquired on the road, the knowledge gained from numerous failures as relevant as that acquired through the occasional success.
 Teamwork provides firm foundations.
 But autonomy within loose frameworks, decision-making and accountability are all encouraged from early on.
 It is this crucial combination — individual action contextualised in relation to the collective — that the modern corporation, government agency and charity now need to learn.” —Richard Martin

 Leadership is helping the network make better decisions.
 Leadership has to focus on improving cooperation among all the nodes.
-This is not the ‘great man’ theory of leadership.
+This is the opposite of the ‘great man’ theory of leadership.
 It’s a networked humanity approach because our challenges are global.
 Our institutions and markets are now globally connected.
 Optimizing for any single institution or market to collaborate better is not enough.
 We have to find better ways for all of us to cooperate better.
 The good news is that we evolved to cooperate.

 “network leadership is about working together to make sure that people in the network are connected in a way that encourages flows of resources, information and support to every part of the network” —June Holley